Bulawayo Polytechnic College: Student politics

 Blessing Vava, who now holds a Masters from Wits University in South Africa was Students Union President in 2006-7, was named the most exemplary student in 2006 and is also a national and international activist having because the ZINASU information guru and lead many organisations including the National Constitutional Assembly.
 The militant student leader led protests against high tuition fees and in support of students rights.
 This resulted in him being arrested on numerous occasions by the law enforcement agents in Zimbabwe, and he was subsequently denied registration to complete his studies.
 He is the spokesman for the Zimbabwe National Students Union.

-In 2013 the SRC president was Tafadzwa Tigere and his vice president was Offias Madzivire; the secretary general was Tinomuvonga Gift Mushure who was renowned for his strong English and communication skills.
-Madzivire was one of the student leaders along with the secretary general who stood with students when the administration wanted to remove the students from the hostel to accommodate ZIMSEC markers without informing the students.
-Madzivire became the de facto human rights advocate in the Zimbabwe Congress of Students Union (ZICOSU).
-Madzivire faced the Bulawayo Polytechnic administration for the rights of the students.
-He became a hero for the students at Bulawayo Poly because of the things he advocated for as a student leader.
-He was a fearless, brave, smart, and intelligent leader.